vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

-# What is a Web Developer?
+# What Is A Web Developer?
   Before moving into the theory, it is interesting to address what exactly a web developer is, what problems he/she will be dealing with on a daily basis and why this matters.
 ## The history of the web
   In 1989, Tim Berners-Lee invented the beggining of the Web as we know it: the Hypertext Markup Language, a.k.a.
 HTML.
 It came from the necessity of encapsulating data and defining the structure of a page, independently of the interpreter - in this case, the browser.
 It was a way of telling the browser the format of data, so it could be displayed as intended by the author of the page.
 It just felt more appropriate to use a mark-up language to do so.